 Why read this? : We go through the key steps in the segmentation research process.
 Learn how researching customer segments makes your marketing plans more targeted and impactful.
 Read this to learn how to make more customer-led decisions using segmentation research.

-One of our favourite bits of advice is “you can do anything you want, but you can’t do everything you want.”
-You have to make choices and decisions in life.
+Someone wiser than we are once told us “you can do anything you want, but you can’t do everything you want.”
+In life, you have to make choices.

 Which customers to go after

-These similarities means you can define who is in and who isn’t in the segment.
-And that means you can build a specific marketing approach that’ll appeal to only the customers in that segment.
+You use these similarities to define who is and isn’t in a segment.
+You tailor your marketing approach to appeal to customers in that segment.

 - psychological influences on their buying choices.

 Customer similarities within a segment should :-

 - have an influence on the buying decision

 - be able to be used to identify and engage with those customers.